Provide as much takeout and delivery services as possible. These are the safest options for dining out during the pandemic.

 Post a checklist of ventilation methods you’re using.

-Tables must only seat 6, and customers must be 6 feet apart
+Tables must only seat 6, and customers at different tables must be 6 feet apart

-Restaurants must be able to set up their tables so that patrons are seated 6 feet apart.
+Restaurants must be able to set up their tables so that patrons at different tables are seated 6 feet apart.
+You can use barriers for privacy, but tables must still be 6 feet apart.

-Tables should only seat up to 6 customers.
+Tables should only seat up to 6 customers from 2 households.
 You can seat more if everyone is from the same household.
 Customers should not be served unless they are seated at a table.
 Customers should not stand between tables.

 Everyone must wear face coverings